-Lower Cost of Health Insurance?
-Deductibles and Coinsurance can help.
+Want to Lower Your Cost of Health Insurance?
+These can help.

 If you wonder how to lower your health insurance premium, read on.
 Our AD MediLink experts cut through the insurance jargon and explain everything about deductible, coinsurance and how they affect premiums.